Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_review.md

 * Name of the client library:
 * Target language for this review:
-* Other languages that are to be targetted:
+* Other languages that are to be targeted:
     * **NOTE** You should submit additional requests for each additional language.
 * Link to the service REST APIs:
 * Link to the reference documentation: